 Purpose.
 Established in 1985, the annual grant supports a wide variety of research topics pertaining to West European studies, librarianship, or the book trade.
-Proposals may focus on the acquisition, organization, or use of library materials from or relating to Western Europe.
-Current or historical subjects may be treated.
-The objectives of the study may be of either practical use or scholarly value to the community of librarians and researchers.
+Proposals may focus on the acquisition, organization, or use of library materials from or

 Donor.
-Martinus Nijhoff International funds this study grant which covers air travel to and from Europe, surface travel in Europe, lodging and board for no more then fourteen consecutive days.
+Martinus Nijhoff International funds this study grant which covers air travel to and from Europe, surface travel in Europe, lodging and board for no more than 14 consecutive days.
 Maximum amount of 10,000 Dutch guilders or U.S. dollar equivalent is awarded per year.
 Funds may not be used for salaries, research-related supplies, publication cost, conference fees, or equipment purchases.
 The award is administered by the Western European Specialists Section of ACRL.